From Van to Empire: Scaling Your Trade Business

 Days 1-30: Foundation

-- →Document your 5 most common job types
+- →Document your five most common jobs

 - →Create standard pricing sheets

-- →Build operations manual (basic version)
+- →Draft the operations manual

 - →Set up proper job management software